Amaya Station

 Amaya Station (あまや駅, Amaya-eki) is a railway station on the Aizu Railway Aizu Line in the city of Aizuwakamatsu, Fukushima Prefecture, Japan, operated by the Aizu Railway..

 Lines

 Amaya Station is served by the Aizu Line, and is located 7.8 rail kilometers from the official starting point of the line at Nishi-Wakamatsu.

 Station layout

 Amaya Station has one side platform serving a single bi-directional track.
 There is no station building, but only a shelter by the platform.
 The station is unattended.

-Adjacent stations

 History

 Amaya Station opened on October 7, 1999.